Be the first to know! LHS Counseling department will send out important information, dates, scholarships etc...

 College visits start in September and most colleges come to LHS before December but there are a few that will come in the Spring.
 Watch the Daily Bulletin for the college visit dates.

-Here are some of the materials presented at the 2013 College Planning evening.
+Here are some of the materials presented College Planning evening.

 De-Mystifying College Admissions - Marie Morris of Beyond 18 and Lisa Wendland of Lisa Wendland College Planning